 AUME declined over the period by 0.6% in US dollar terms to \$61.8 billion, and grew by 7.0% in sterling terms to £47.4 billion.
 Net flows were flat over the period, with net inflows in Currency for Return and Dynamic Hedging of \$0.6 billion and \$0.4 billion respectively, offset by net outflows in Passive Hedging of \$1.0 billion.
-Market and exchange rate movements together contributed to the modest decline in AUME over the period, as set out in more detail under "AUME development" on page 5.
+Market and exchange rate movements together contributed to the modest decline in AUME over the period, as set out in the "AUME development" section.